wallit/wallit-nodejs-sdk/README.md

 ## Basic Usage

 There are a number of ways to interact with the API.
 But, the way of performing each task is relatively the same.
-For this example, let's get the Property information from iMoneza.
+For this example, let's get the Property information from Wallit.

 ```javascript
 var requestCallback = function(err, data) {